Our complaints policy tells you how to make a formal complaint and the procedure we follow.

 Introduction & Context

-The Complaints policy is intended to bring matters of concern and recognition to the attention of the College.
-It will enable investigation and acknowledgement of those concerns and comments, to ensure resolution.
+The Complaints policy is intended to bring matters of concern to the attention of the College.
+It will enable investigation and acknowledgement of those concerns and comments to ensure resolution.

-The process enables a flow of feedback to Homefield College to continuously improve.
+The process enables the flow of feedback to Homefield College to continuously improve.

 Principles & Scope for Complaints

 This policy is for use by students, parents, carers, guardians, employers, customers, clients, external organisations and the general public.

 The policy aims to be simple, clear and fair to all parties involved, with informal resolution an option at any point.
 Complaints will be handled sensitively and with due consideration to confidentiality.
 Any person named in a complaint will be informed of the substance of the complaint and will have the right to reply as part of the investigation.
 Information contained within the complaint will be made available only to those members of staff involved in its resolution.
 The Principal and Senior Management Team will also be informed of the complaint.
 The Board of Trustees will also be informed of any formal complaints that arise at board meetings.

 It is expected that, except in exceptional and fully documented circumstances, a complainant who wishes to make a complaint will invoke the Informal Stage within one calendar month of the incident.